equinor/ccs-scripts/docs/webviz/maps/mig-time.md

 **Future development**

-- Extend the script to produce Migration time map for CO2 dissolved in water, in addition to SGAS.
+- Extend the script to produce Migration time map for CO2 dissolved in water (AMFG / XMF2), in addition to SGAS.

 <br />
 <br />